 HIDDEN VEGGIE SNACK RECIPES

 Tired of feeding your kids chips and cookies every day after school?
 No mom-shaming here!
 Just a few helpful tips if you need them.
-Here are three delicious and nutritious snacks to try:
+Here are three delicious, homemade snacks to try:

 - Banana & Zucchini Muffins – Have you tried our banana bread from Fun Cheap or Free yet?
 Here are two modifications to try: make them into muffins and add 1/4 cup of shredded zucchini (be sure to wring out the water!).
 Fruit + veggies, for the win.